nop4al/nop4al/README.md

 ### :boy: About Me
 #

-- 🏫 I'm still in the High School (actually nobody cares about this shit.)
+- 🏫 I'm still new to the community (So, please.
+Don't judge me even if im stupid to this)
 - 💼 I'm currently working for some Discord Bot using discord.js (DodgyHelper)